-Individuals should check the College website at pencol.edu for the quarterly schedule of courses and for details on registration procedures.
+Check the College website at pencol.edu for the searchable quarterly schedule of courses and details on the process to register in classes each quarter.

-Our registration process gives precedence to veterans and continuing degree-seeking students with the most credits.
-This system is designed to allow those most in need of specific courses required for graduation or program completion to have a first opportunity registration position.
-You may register at the time assigned or any time thereafter within the constraints of the period offered for registration.
-You are not guaranteed the unrestricted right to enroll in any specific course or program.
+The College gives registration priority to veterans and continuing degree- and certificate-seeking students with the most credits.
+This allows those most in need of specific courses for graduation to have the best opportunity to add required classes.
+You may register in the time period assigned to you or any time thereafter up to the last date of registration for a given quarter.

+Note that you are not guaranteed enrollment in any specific course or program, so the earlier you register for your classes, the better your odds of adding the courses you need.